ortus-docs/commandbox-docs/packages/updating_packages.md

 outdated
 ```

+## ForgeBox Semantic Versioning Support

+If you are using a ForgeBox package, the `update` command will comply with the semantic versioning range you specify.
+For example, if you have a dependency installed with a version saved of `^2.0.0` it will update you all the way to `2.9.9` but it will never install `3.0.0` until you ask it to.
+This is because breaking changes come in major versions, but minor releases are _supposed_ to be compatible.

 ## Determining Freshness

 The way CommandBox determines whether there is a new version of a package differs based on the endpoint that installed the package.
 Versions are always treated as a semantic version (Major.Minor.Patch).